-Company adopts the latest trends in the technology development and introduces the sameso as to ensure reduction in cost with best quality output.
+The Company adopts the latest trends in the technology development and introduces thesame so as to ensure reduction in cost with best quality output.

-iii.
-Whether the technology has been fully absorbed - Not applicable
+(c) Whether the technology has been fully absorbed - Not applicable

-Management's Discussion and Analysis Report for the financial year ended March 31 2017as stipulated under Regulation 34 of SEBI Listing Regulations is included as a separatesection forming part of the Annual Report.
+Management's Discussion and Analysis Report for the financial year ended March 31 2020as stipulated under Regulation 34 of SEBI Listing Regulations is included as a separatesection forming part of this Annual Report.

 23. CORPORATE GOVERNANCE REPORT

-As per the relevant provisions of Companies Act 2013 and SEBI (Listing ObligationDisclosure Requirement) Regulations 2015 during the financial year under review the following changes in Directors are detailed as follows:
+As per the relevant provisions of the Act and SEBI Listing Regulations during thefinancial year under review the following changes in Directors are detailed as follows:

 The Board recommends for the above appointment / reappointment.
-Items seeking yourapproval on the above is included in the Notice convening the Annual General Meeting.Brief resume of the directors being appointed /re-appointed forms part of the Notice ofthe ensuing Annual General Meeting.
+Items seeking yourapproval on the above are included in the Notice convening the Annual General Meeting.Brief resume and other requisite details as stipulated under SEBI Listing Regulations andSecretarial Standard- 2 on General Meetings of the directors being appointed /re-appointed / forms part of the Notice of the ensuing Annual General Meeting.